vadiiCoder/Salon_website/README.md

-💄 Plush Lips – Beauty Store Website
+💄 Plush Lips – Beauty Store Website!

 A modern and visually appealing beauty e-commerce website built using HTML, CSS (Tailwind CSS), and JavaScript.
 This project focuses on clean UI design, responsive layout, and an engaging user experience for a cosmetic brand.